 Here are some general guidelines for blood sugar ranges:

-Sometimes, doctors recommend you maintain tighter or higher blood sugar goals.
+Sometimes, doctors recommend that a person maintains higher blood sugar goals than others.
 That’s why it’s important to talk with your doctor about goals for your glucose levels.

-Ideally, you can manage your diabetes in a way that keeps your blood sugar levels from ever getting too high.
-Here are several ways to accomplish this:
+Most people can manage their diabetes in a way that stops their blood sugar levels from ever getting too high.
+The following tips can help:

 Eat a consistent diet

-Maintain a steady carbohydrate intake, avoiding “empty calorie” foods, such processed foods, whenever possible.
-Eat a mix of:
+Maintain a steady carbohydrate intake, avoiding “empty calorie” foods, such as processed foods, whenever possible.

 Get consistent exercise

-Engage in physical activity that gets your heart pumping and body moving at least 30 minutes a day most days of the week.
+Engage in physical activity that gets your heart pumping for at least 30 minutes a day, most days of the week.